ualsg/ualsg.netlify.app/content/project/open-building-data/index.md

 {{< building >}}

+{{% callout note %}}
+The inventory is currently in beta, as we are working on cleaning it and adding new datasets.
+We estimate having a release by the end of June 2021.
+An early snapshot is provided here to raise awareness of the project, solicit more datasets, and help us detect errors.
+{{% /callout %}}

 ## Mapping and Analysing the Availability of Datasets on Buildings

 ### Explore Sources of Building Footprints Around the World